 Implausible alternative history uses a point of departure that could only occur through supernatural phenomena or extremely advanced technology.
 Although the scenarios are effectively impossible, they can lead to unusual and fascinating stories.

 It’s interesting that so many alternative history novels involve elements of time travel.
 For example, The Guns of the South is another US Civil War alternative history caused by time travel.

 My hypothesis is that alternative history novelists look for plausible reason for history changing and want to show that point of departure.
 There’s also a strong preference to ‘show don’t tell’ drummed into novelists.
 Without time travellers to act as protagonists, the author simply has no explanation for why history changed.

 Time travel though solves those problems, enabling the author to show why the world changed.
 The only other explanation is a ‘multiverse’ of the sort implied in The Man in the High Castle.
 There, the world of the story is not our own but a parallel world within a myriad of other possible universes.

 Reality: The Battle of Gettysburg

 Many people regard The Battle of Gettysburg as the turning point of the American Civil War, particularly because of the simultaneous capture of the last Confederate stronghold on the Mississippi River, Vicksburg.
 With the Confederate offensive stopped, and the Confederacy cut in half, Union victory was all but assured.
-The reverse though is not true.
+The reverse though, is not true.
 A Confederate victory at Gettysburg would not have led to the Confederates marching into Washington to dictate terms.
-The outnumbered and out-gunned Confederate’s main hope was to survive long enough that war-weariness and anti-war sentiment in the USA led to a ceasefire.
-A Confederate victory at Gettysburg would certainly have helped that strategy though.
+However, the outnumbered and out-gunned Confederate’s main hope was to survive long enough that war-weariness and anti-war sentiment in the USA led to a ceasefire.
+A Confederate victory at Gettysburg would certainly have helped that strategy.